 William joined Watsi on October 17th, 2019.
-One year ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation supported Tola, a 34-year-old from Cambodia, to fund fracture repair surgery so he can return to work.
+Two years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+William's most recent donation supported Jonathan, a caring and courageous fire officer from Philippines, to fund surgery to treat hemorrhoids.

 Tola is a 34-year-old with a younger brother and a younger sister.
 Tola's father works as a tuk tuk driver, and his mother sells vegetables at the market.
 In his free time, Tola enjoys playing football, drinking coffee with his friends, and reading the news.
 Tola was in a traffic accident last February that caused fractures to his right arm.
 He underwent fracture repair surgery at a local hospital, but even after the wound healed, he still cannot move his right wrist.
 He visited our medical partner, Children's Surgical Centre (CSC), for help.
 Fortunately, on June 7th, surgeons at CSC will perform a tendon transfer procedure so he can regain use of his right arm.
 CSC is requesting $572 to fund this procedure.
 Tola was able to gather $100 to contribute to his medical care.
 Tola says, "I hope I can move my arm again after surgery, so I can return to work and support myself."